 LEED v4 refers to the new LEED Rating System developed and implemented by the USGBC.
 LEED v4 is the current version.

-What is LEED and what is the current LEED version for 2014?
+What is LEED and what is the current LEED version?

 LEED v4 is the current version of LEED.
 Although building registration for 2009 projects is still allowed and buildings under that rating system will have a sunset date around 2016